 Helping Residents Find Somerville Jobs

 As a First Source participant, you and your career coach will work together one-on-one to establish a personal action plan to reach your goals, and develop strategies to advance your career and overall well-being.
-Program components include one-on-one career coaching, job readiness training, English for Employment training, computer literacy skill development, direct connections to employers, sector-specific job trainings, post-placement support, and wrap-around services and referrals.
+Program components include one-on-one career coaching, job readiness training, English for Employment training, computer literacy skill development, direct connections to employers, post-placement support, and wrap-around services and referrals.

 Helping Employers Find the Best Employees